 What is the “lesbian duplex”?

 What is the “lesbian duplex”?
 Some time ago I spent two years on a week-by-week review of Debi Pearl’s book, Created To Be His Help Meet.
 Debi explained how to be a submissive wife in great detail and with many stories as illustrations, going out of her way to beret, shame, and frighten her readers into following her teachings.
 At one point she warned readers that if they did not follow her advice, they might end up lesbians living in duplexes, and thus the lesbian duplex — which my readers resoundingly deemed preferable to the hellish marriage Debi described — was born.

 I grew up viewing “feminism” as a dirty word.
 Learning what feminism was (and was not) became central to my process of rebuilding who I was and how I understood the world as a young adult.
 As I began blogging, I found myself wanting to help redeem the term and make feminism more palatable to others in my generation or from my upbringing.
 Galatians 5:22-23 states that “the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, [and] self-control.”
 I took the first two words from this passage and attached them to feminism, creating a play on words that I hoped would help create a more positive view of this term.

 How can I contact you?

-Feel free to contact me at lovejoyfeminism (at) gmail (dot) com.
-I’m always glad to hear from my readers.
+My email address is lovejoyfeminism (at) gmail (dot) com.
+I always enjoy hearing from my readers!
+You’re also to comment on my blog (read my comment policy here).
+I am often amazed by the further insight commenters have to offer on any given issue, and I find that highly valuable.
 My hope is that I can encourage you to think for yourself, live with empathy, and work toward the betterment of humanity.